Victorian State Trauma System

 Complete the neck examination by observing the neck veins for distension and palpating the trachea and the carotid pulse.
 Note any tracheal deviation or crepitus.

 The patient will need to be log-rolled to complete the full examination.
-This should be combined with the back examination.
+This can be combined with the back examination.

 Chest

 Inspect the chest, observing movements.
-Look for any bruising, lacerations, or penetrating injury.
+Look for any bruising, lacerations, penetrating injury, or tenderness.

 Palpate for clavicle or rib tenderness.
 Look for bilateral chest expansion.

-Auscultate the lung fields; note any changes to percussion, lack of breath sounds, wheezing, or crepitations.
+Auscultate the lung fields; note any percussion, lack of breath sounds or adventitious sounds.

-Check the heart sounds: apex beat and presence and quality of heart sounds.
+Check the heart sounds: apex beat and the presence and quality of heart sounds.

 Abdomen